Homepage of the undergraduate website

 The Problem

-The Office of Undergraduate Admission requested a redesign of their website.
-The last time the website had been updated was in 2013, and the site wasn’t accessible or responsive.
-The stakeholders felt that their previous site didn’t adequately communicate what the university had to offer prospective students and students had trouble finding information on the site.
-They desired a more intuitive navigation, a fresh visual design and a better user experience.
+The Office of Undergraduate Admission needed a redesign.
+Their last update was in 2013, and the site wasn’t accessible or responsive.
+Stakeholders felt it didn’t effectively communicate the university’s value, and users had difficulty finding information.
+They asked for more intuitive navigation, a refreshed visual design, and an overall better user experience aligned with prospective students’ needs.

 The Solution